 - Visiting a local community in partnership with Children in the Wilderness where the Chief of the small town was one of the most welcoming, open-minded people I have ever met.
 He absolutely blew my (incorrect) expectations away.

-If this kind of life-changing, perspective-altering trip to Africa is what you are seeking, get in touch to talk about making it happen.
-You can reach me Monday – Friday 9am – 5pm, or in the evenings or on weekends for emergencies, by chance or by appointment.
-Or, you can email me at your leisure.
+If this kind of life-changing, perspective-altering trip to Africa is what you are seeking, get in touch to talk about traveling with Wilderness Safaris.
+You can reach me Monday – Friday by phone at 902 402 7646 or, you can email me at your leisure.